MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/enable-secure-score.md

-Set the baselines for calculating the score of Microsoft Defender security controls on the Secure Score dashboard.
+Set the baselines for calculating the score of security controls on the Secure Score dashboard.
 If you use third-party solutions, consider excluding the corresponding controls from the calculations.

   >[!NOTE]
   >Changes might take up to a few hours to reflect on the dashboard.